 3. Go veggie

-I actually used to be a vegetarian and often still eat vegetarian meals.
+I’ve been vegetarian since 2007.
 My husband used to turn his nose up at meat free meals, but when I made him realise how much money they save, he decided to give them a go.
 He now eats and enjoys a lot of veggie meals.
 They don’t have to be boring and can be packed with flavour!
 Even if you only take part in Meat Free Monday it’ll make a difference.
 Use Quorn, tofu, lentils and/or pulses in place of meat and use lots of herbs and spices.
 It’s a lot cheaper than buying meat!

 4. Buy frozen